 - Represented film producers and Estate of Carl Sagan regarding right of publicity matters.

-- Represented technology company in assessing trademark, copyright, and right of publicity issues regarding documentary film.
+- Counseled technology company regarding trademark, copyright, and right of publicity issues regarding documentary film.

-- Represented major retailer on issues of right of publicity and misappropriation of likeness under California law.
+- Counseled major retailer on issues of right of publicity and misappropriation of likeness under California law.

 Selected Financial Litigation & Investigations, Regulatory and Antitrust Matters:

 - Alaska Electrical Pension Fund, et al. v.
-Bank of America, et al.: Representing financial institution in class action lawsuit in S.D.N.Y. stemming from governmental investigations regarding benchmark rate.
+Bank of America, et al.: Represented financial institution in class action lawsuit in S.D.N.Y. stemming from governmental investigations regarding ISDAFIX benchmark rate.

-- In re LIBOR-Based Financial Instruments Antitrust Litigation – Representing financial institution in multi-district litigation class action relating to U.S. Dollar LIBOR benchmark.
+- In re LIBOR-Based Financial Instruments Antitrust Litigation – Represented financial institution in multi-district litigation class action relating to U.S. Dollar LIBOR benchmark.

 - In re Energy Future Holdings Corp. – Represented Berkshire Hathaway Energy in litigation related to bid for Oncor Electric Delivery Co.